Konstantin8105/Contribution_Guide_RU/README.md

 You can see your currently signed agreements and sign new ones through the Gerrit interface.
-To do this, <a href="https://go-review.googlesource.com/login/">Log into Gerrit</a>, click your name in the upper-right, choose "Settings", then select "Agreements" from the topics on the left.
+To do this, [Log into Gerrit](https://go-review.googlesource.com/login/), click your name in the upper-right, choose "Settings", then select "Agreements" from the topics on the left.
 If you do not have a signed agreement listed here, you can create one by clicking "New Contributor Agreement" and following the steps.